siarw/siarw.github.io/lightcurves-of-small-solar-system-bodies.md

 ## What is a lightcurve?

-A non-spherical\* body rotating in free space will reflect more or less sunlight depending on which side is facing the observer.
+A non-spherical[^1] body rotating in free space will reflect more or less sunlight depending on which side is facing the observer.
 An elongated object will reflect more light from its larger flank-side than from its smaller tip-side.
 The lightcurve is the brightness variation as a function of time.
 In general, the lightcurve is periodic (period is the spin period of the body) and its range of variation will depend on how elongated the body is.

 ![1) Non-spherical shape.](figs/2013/09/non-spherical.gif)
 ![2) Albedo spots.](figs/2013/09/albedo-spots.gif)